Frequently Asked Questions

 Q: Why do you use latex paint instead of spray paint?

-A: These are the reasons I don't use spray paint:
+A: That's a great question.
+These are the reasons I don't use spray paint:

 1. I've tried it before and it was very frustrating, it's too easy to miss spots when spray-painting a structure made of tubes.

 2. Most of my customers (and me) build these projects indoors where there is not enough ventilation for a lot of spray paint.
 I don't want to encourage people to kill brain cells or get overspray in their apartment, so I use indoor latex paint... tinted primer, actually.

 3. I think the latex primer tends to seal the fittings to the pipes in a way that enamel spray paint would not.
 It could be my imagination, but it seems that a structure painted with latex is a more solid than an unpainted structure.

 Q: How do I get flight sim to work on two monitors?